 An equally important part of language acquisition is the study of the customs and traditions of the largest country in the world and the mentality of its people.
 Pupils prepare and deliver a project on ‘Russia on the Map’ in the UIV and are encouraged to attend the Russian Club, Kirillitsa, which takes place every other week.
-Furthermore, once a week students are invited to attend a literary club run in English where they discuss the various literary works of Russian classical and contemporary writers.
+Furthermore, once a week students in the Middle and Senior Schools are invited to attend a Russian news club run in English and communicate via Skype and letter with Russian exchange students of a similar age from a specialist arts and dance school in Moscow.

 At St Paul’s, we study Pearson Edexcel GCSE Russian, which retains the traditional format of papers testing all four linguistic skills.
-All students have a lesson a week with the oral teacher.
+All students have an oral lesson a week.
 In the Senior School, we study the Cambridge Pre-U for Russian.
 The Pre-U qualification is accessible to any student who has taken the language to GCSE.
 In the VII the students deepen their grammatical knowledge and significantly extend their active vocabulary to explore issues touching on the position of the young person in society.
 They have to be able to offer opinions on relevant topics ranging from the positive and negative effects of popular trends to the environmental impact of mass tourism.
 From the summer of the VII they will embark on study of a literary work which they will write about in English.

 The second year of Pre-U asks the student to consider their position as a member of the global society and interestingly, is one of the few senior school subjects which insists that students explore ethical issues, such as euthanasia, globalisation and nuclear energy in depth.
 The discursive essay prepares them well for many higher education courses which require such skills whilst the use of language paper hones their linguistic awareness and rigour.
 The cultural paper includes the essay in English mentioned above and a comparative study of two or more texts and/or films.